i make €500+/month with a rust SaaS designed & written for resilience

 Next thing is to do a whole load of caching of user appointments, so I don’t have to reload all the users’ appointments, but rather only the appointments that are new or updated.
 Once that is done, I’m going to move on to implementing one of the most often requested features: making it possible to change and add appointments in your calendar software and have those changes reflected inside of Notion.
 I have a strong suspicion that the reason why a lot of users don't end up paying or using the service, is because they expect this to be a feature.
 Once I release the feature, I expect the conversion from (inactive/free) users to paying user should increase significantly, potentially doubling my revenue, without increasing operating costs by a lot.

-Or maybe Notion pulls the plug on my integration before I can get anything true financial stability out of it, who knows.
-Regardless, I enjoyed this as an exercise in engineering and applying philosophical ideas to my own projects.
+Maybe Notion pulls the plug on my integration before I can get anything true financial stability out of it, who knows.
+Regardless, I enjoyed this as an exercise in engineering.